clamstew/jods/docs/blog/2025-05-20-design-iteration-evolution.md

 The evolution of our design process wasn't planned — it emerged organically from trying to solve real problems.
 The simple act of taking screenshots, saving them with timestamps, and documenting our thought process transformed how we work.

 Sometimes the best systems don't come from grand plans, but from small, practical solutions that compound over time.
-So next time you're working on a design challenge, remember: screenshot it, document it, timestamp it, and let your future self thank you! 🙏
+So next time you're working on a design challenge, remember: screenshot it, document it, timestamp it, clean it up when you're done, and let your future self thank you! 🙏

 What design process evolution stories do you have?
 I'd love to hear how your team approaches design iteration!